Neural net modeling of equilibria in NSTX-U: Introduction

 For control simulations, another important calculation is `linearizing the equilibrium' which includes obtaining the non-rigid plasma response, how current in the plasma shifts and redistributes in response to applied fields from the poloidal field (PF) coils.
 It is also common to model the plasma response to the normalized internal inductance $l_i$ and plasma poloidal beta $\beta_p$.
-This is effect is nonlinear, equilibrium-dependent, and is addressed by codes such as Gspert/Gsupdate \cite{Welander2005, Welander2019} and Create-L/NL \cite{Albanese_1998, Albanese_2015}.
-We introduce Pertnet, a neural net for identifying the plasma response that was trained on the Gspert code.
-This was developed for simulation purposes but could also be useful in real-time operation.
-In most current tokamak shape control algorithms, feedback gains are calculated offline based on a single reference linearization, and these parameters are used for the entire discharge and across discharges.
-Using a NN, the equilibrium-dependent response predictions could be served rapidly ($<1$ms) throughout the shot as inputs to the control system.
-Another possible application is in Bayesian-based data analysis in which inference relies on being able to model parameter or diagnostic responses, see e.g. \cite{Svensson2008,vonNessi2013}.
+This effect is nonlinear, equilibrium-dependent, and is addressed by codes such as Gspert/Gsupdate \cite{Welander2005, Welander2019} and Create-L/NL \cite{Albanese_1998, Albanese_2015}.
+In section \ref{sec:pertnet} we introduce Pertnet, a NN-based architecture for identifying the plasma response that was trained on the Gspert code.

+Eqnet and Pertnet were developed for the simulation goals stated above, although they have been trained to be flexible in inputs and outputs in order to demonstrate potential relevance to a variety of tasks.
+(To be clear, it is not a single model where inputs and outputs are toggled on and off, but multiple versions of the model trained with different inputs and outputs.)
+More specifically, some of the motivating applications are:

+\begin{itemize} \item A fast plasma simulator for between shot scenario design (Eqnet and Pertnet): Presently available plasma ``flight simulators'' are not fast enough to run between shots, not to mention performing numerical optimization over the simulations.
+The key tasks in a flight simulator are solving for equilibria, and evolving currents and profiles according to the shape control model and plasma transport.
+Future work will focus on integrating Eqnet and Pertnet with NN-based profile evolution \cite{Boyer2021} in order to develop this simulator.

+\item Increased availability and reliability of during-shot equlibrium reconstruction (Eqnet): NSTX-U relies on real-time EFIT (RTEFIT) for shape control measurements, but RTEFIT is not available until roughly 100-150ms into the shot when the plasma current is sufficiently high.
+A work-around method uses an additional gap controller \cite{Boyer2018} during this early time, but this adds complexity to the system in tuning the additional controller and dealing with controller transfer.
+A simpler method would be to use Eqnet as a backup for when RTEFIT is unavailable, since the reconstruction mode of Eqnet can use the same inputs and outputs as RTEFIT.
+Additionally, RTEFIT suffers inaccuracies when vessel currents are large or dynamic plasma changes lead to insufficient convergence time, which can be improved by using Eqnet (see \cref{sec:RTEFIT_comparison}).

+\item Vertical growth rate monitoring (Pertnet): One of the outputs that can be obtained from Pertnet is the growth rate of the plasma vertical instability.
+Due to hardware actuator constraints, any individual tokamak has a limit on the growth rate that can be controlled before the plasma is lost to a wall collision, which was a difficulty for NSTX-U since it is a spherical tokamak with highly elongated plasmas.
+One possibility is to use Pertnet to monitor the growth rate in real-time so that corrective actions can be taken before an instability limit is reached.